The course requirement for the degree is 72 credit hours.

 - CS 600 Theoretical Computer Science (3 credit hours) -- must be completed with a B+ or better

 - CS 700 Research Methodology in Computer Science (3 credit hours) - must be completed with a B or better

 - CS 800 Computer Science Colloquium (0 credit hours) -- must enroll in course for two semesters

 - Three advanced graduate courses (9 credit hours) selected in consultation with the student's advisor from this list

 - Please note that independent study courses cannot be used towards the 9 credit hours that must be obtained in advanced graduate courses.

-- Additional graduate level courses (30 credits) in Computer Science or a field related to the student’s doctoral research area, and selected in consultation with the student’s advisor
+- Additional graduate level courses (30 credits) in Computer Science or a field related to the student’s doctoral research area, and selected in consultation with the student’s advisor.
+Please note that CS 530 and CS 531 do not count towards the PhD CS degree.

 With careful selection of courses, students may earn an MS degree as part of their PhD studies.
 CS 600, CS 700 and 9 credits of advanced graduate courses taken as part of the coursework for the PhD degree can be applied towards a MS degree, if the selected courses also satisfy the requirements of the MS degree.